 To treat vertigo, first visit an otolaryngologist, fancy name for an ENT specialist.
 If you are certain that the vertigo is because of MS, then visit your neurologist as early as possible.
 We don’t recommend any drug; it’s the doctor’s job.

-When the nerves in your brain, controlling speech, and also those in the spinal cord are damaged, speech problems are experienced.
-Patients, experience mild to severe speech problems depending on which part of the brain and how much it is damaged.
+When the nerves which control speech in your brain and also those in the spinal cord are damaged, speech problems are experienced.
+Mild to severe speech problems depend on:

 - Nasal-sounding speech

 - Slurring words.
 It usually happens because of

 Patients experience pain in one or both eyes.
 This pain is known as optic neuritis.
 It is caused by the damage to the sensory nerves between the brain and one or both eyes.
 The condition may get better or worse over the course of the disease.

 Regularly visit an eye-specialist.
 He/she will prescribe you drugs and/or other treatment.